neoforged/Documentation/docs/misc/keymappings.md

 If you do not own the screen which you are trying to check a **key** for, you can listen to the `Pre` or `Post` events of `ScreenEvent.KeyPressed` on the [event bus][eventbus] instead.
 :::

 `#mouseClicked` takes in the mouse's x position, y position, and the button clicked.
-A mouse button can be checked against a mapping by creating the input using `InputConstants$Type#getOrCreate` with the `MOUSE` input.
+A mouse button can be checked against a mapping by creating the input using `InputConstants.Type#getOrCreate` with the `MOUSE` input.

 ```java
 // In some Screen subclass